Local page

 How I work

-• Sometimes it means building quieter support structures Designing systems that let work move smoothly without constant founder oversight.
+• Sometimes it means building quieter operating structure Putting enough structure in place that work can keep moving without constant founder rescue.

-• The focus stays practical Building operational systems that actually fit the way a small team works.
+• The focus stays practical Building operating structure that fits the way a small service team really works, not the way a textbook says it should.

 Common local patterns